Tiaaam/GuessMaster/docs/Architecture_Significant_Requirements.md

 Important for user satisfaction. (high priority)

 Based on these points and our understanding of our tolls we decided that an Event-Driven-Architecture would suit these goals best, specifically the Mediator topology model.
+Also we realised that user satisfaction is extremely important for our project.
+Therefore we seit usability und performance as our main architecture decisions.

+That gets us to the following design patterns:

+-